dagster-io/dagster/docs/sections/reference/reference.rst

 Execution Step
 ^^^^^^^^^^^^^^

-Execution steps are concrete computations, one or more of which corresponds to a solid in a pipeline that has been compiled with a config.
+Execution steps are concrete computations.
+When a pipeline is compiled with an environment config, each solid is compiled into one or more corresponding execution steps.
 Some execution steps are generated in order to compute the core compute functions of solids, but execution steps may also be generated in order to materialize outputs, check expectations against outputs, etc.

 Users do not directly instantiate or manipulate execution steps.